sargonradiyeh/Android-Network-Cell-Analyzer/README.md

 [https://jason.hydra-polaris.ts.net](https://jason.hydra-polaris.ts.net)

+Make sure to replace the server URL to 127.0.0.1:PORT if running locally on the android app

 *Note: The server can be turned on upon request as it is typically kept offline to protect local ports from public access.*

 ## API Routes and Functionalities